RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Learning Target Exam 3 answers.md

 2. This is literally a license plate problem.
 There are $26$ letter choices for the first letter, then $25$ for the second one, then $24$ for the third, followed by $10$ choices for each of the digits.
 So the count is $26 \cdot 25 \cdot 24 \cdot 10^3 = 15,600,000$.
 3. The number of integers in this range divisible by $3$ is $33$ and the number divisible by $5$ is $20$.
 There are $6$ integers in this range that are divisible by both $3$ and $5$ (that is, divisible by $15$).
 So we need to use the Principle of Inclusion and Exclusion, and the count is $33 + 20 - 6 = 47$.

+### Notes

+- A number of submissions used multiplication instead of addition in part one, but we are not making a sequence of choices.
+We're making one choice as is stated in the problem parameters.
+- A number of solutions for number two set up a license plate problem, but added the letter choices to the digit choices, for example $26 \cdot 25 \cdot 24 + 10 \cdot 10 \cdot 10$.
+There is no justification for adding these two groups of numbers since we are engaged in a sequence of six choices, not two sequences of three choices.
+- A number of solutions not take into account that the letters cannot be repeated.
+And so we ended up with $26^3 \cdot 10^3$.
+- Number of solutions failed to account for numbers that are divisible by both 3 and 5 and didn't subtract off a 6.
+You must use the Principle of Inclusion and Exclusion here because of the overlap between the criteria that you're counting.

+---

 ## Learning Target 11

 1. $\binom{12}{9} = \frac{12!}{9!
 3!} = \frac{12 \cdot 11 \cdot 10}{3 \cdot 2 \cdot 1} = 220$.